-The United Nations Committee of Experts on food security, agricultural and rural statistics (formerly known as the Inter-Agency Expert Group on food security, agricultural and rural statistics) aims to develop and document good practices and guidelines on concepts, methods and statistical standards for food security, sustainable agriculture and rural development statistics.
+The United Nations Committee of Experts on Agricultural and Rural statistics (previously known as the Committee of Experts on Food Security, Agricultural and Rural Statistics and before that as the Interagency and Expert Group on Food Security, Agricultural and Rural Statistics) aims to develop and document good practices and guidelines on concepts, methods and statistical standards.
 This Committee, formed by experts from national statistical offices, ministries of agriculture and international organizations, was created under the umbrella of the UN Statistical Commission at its 43rd session in 2012.
+In 2025, its name and mandate were amended following the establishment of a dedicated expert group on food security and nutrition data and statistics under the Statistical Commission's umbrella.
+Since then, the UN-CEAG has focused exclusively on agricultural and rural statistics.

 The Committee is represented by an elected Chair, which has the responsibility to develop, in close cooperation with the Bureau (designated committee members) and the Secretariat (the Statistics Division of the Food and Agriculture Organization of the United Nations), a multi-year strategic framework and an annual programme of work for the Committee, monitor progress of the various components of the programme and set the agenda for the meetings.
 The Committee’s activities and tasks are organized by task teams, for which members of the Bureau will be assigned as leads and follow the implementation of the various programmes of work more closely.
 All members of the Committee will meet at least once a year in the margins of the UN Statistical Commission.